helgatheviking/nav-menu-roles-woocommerce-memberships/README.md

 ## Donate

-If you are using this plugin to help make you money, why not [send me a cocktail](https://www.paypal.me/helgatheviking)?
+If you are using this plugin to help make you money, why not how your appreciation by [donating to my handball team](https://www.youcaring.com/wnt-residency)?